Skip to Main Content

 Each lender has its own maximum loan limits, both annually and in total.
 While some may have caps similar to federal student loans, others may allow you to borrow more depending on your financial situation and program costs.

-Student loan limits play a key role in how you pay for grad school, especially after you've maximized scholarships and grants, which don't require repayment.
+Student loan limits play a key role in paying for grad school, especially after you've maximized scholarships and grants, which don't require repayment.
 Here's how to approach borrowing:

 • Start with federal loans: Direct Unsubsidized Loans should be your first choice.
 While the loan limits are lower, they offer competitive fixed interest rates, flexible repayment options, and valuable borrower protections like income-driven repayment plans and potential loan forgiveness.

 • Use grad PLUS loans for extra funding: Use grad PLUS loans to cover costs above the federal loan limits.
-These loans come with the same federal benefits as Direct Unsubsidized Loans, but have higher interest rates.
+These loans have the same federal benefits as Direct Unsubsidized Loans but higher interest rates.

 • Consider private student loans as a last resort: Once you exhaust your federal loan options, you can use private student loans to cover any remaining costs.
 Because private student loans lack federal benefits, it's best to limit your reliance on them and only borrow what you can afford to repay.